Preparing for Sustainable Farming full guidance

 Whole farm sampling - claims over multiple years

-The ability to claim for a second section of a whole farm sampling claim that was submitted in 2022 will be delivered in the second half of 2023.
+The ability to claim for a second section of a whole farm sampling claim that was submitted in 2022 / 2023 was delivered in the second half of 2023.

-You must have a Carbon Audit that meets the option requirement for each claim year.
+You must have a Carbon Audit that meets the option requirement for the initial claim year.

 In the year that the soil analysis is performed you can claim in the same way as any other claimant with the claim amount restricted to your maximum soil sampling allowance.
 If this does not cover all your actual costs, there will be an opportunity to claim in subsequent years provided you meet the normal option rules and the points below: